-Our nominating and corporate governance committee evaluates director candidates and selects or recommends for selection by the Board of Directors, director nominees.
-The process followed by the nominating and corporate governance committee to identify and evaluate director candidates may include requests to Board of Directors' members and others for recommendations, meetings from time to time to evaluate biographical information and background material relating to potential candidates, and interviews of selected candidates by members of the Board of Directors.
+Our nominating and corporate governance committee evaluates director candidates and selects or recommends for selection by the Board, director nominees.
+The process followed by the nominating and corporate governance committee to identify and evaluate director candidates may include requests to members of our Board and others for recommendations, meetings from time to time to evaluate biographical information and background material relating to potential candidates, and interviews of selected candidates by members of the Board.